-During the holiday season many artists and makers open their studios to the public seeking holiday sales.
+During the holiday season, many artists and makers open their studios to the public seeking holiday sales.
 That also means reasonably preparing ourselves for safety and security.
 That is why the PROFESSIONAL GUIDELINES

-OPEN STUDIOS: Artist Checklist.
+has a document OPEN STUDIOS: Artist Checklist.

 Open studio events raise concerns that are only important when the public enters your studio.